-- Startpage is a powerful search engine that lets you browse through a proxy server so that websites can’t track your IP address or location.
+- Startpage is a powerful anonymous search engine that lets you browse through a proxy server so that websites can’t track your IP address or location.
 You can add Startpage to your browser, and it takes results from Google and delivers them to you.
 You can view Google results without being tracked by the company.
 The service doesn’t track any of your information, including your search queries.
 The experience is very similar to Google; even the interface is virtually the same.
 You can easily search the web or look for images and videos.
 Search results are more in line with Google's, so if you’re looking for a private version of Google: look no further.
 Startpage delivers Google-like results without collecting your data.
 Go to Startpage.

 - Qwant guarantees that it doesn’t record any user information to use for advertising.
 It also promises users that they won’t get stuck in their own little bubble, meaning that search results aren’t limited to your browsing habits or behavioral profile.
 This means that if you’re on the right spectrum of politics, you will still get to see search results that contradict your general beliefs and vice versa.
-The engine is also very user-friendly, categorizing your search results in several handy categories, such as News and Social media.
+The anonymous search engine is also very user-friendly, categorizing your search results in several handy categories, such as News and Social media.
 Qwants interface also allows you to narrow down your results to news, images, social, or videos.
 Plus, you can customize your homepage to display trending topics, for example.
-While Quant doesn’t create a user profile, it is possible to register for the engine and then create a profile yourself.
+While Qwant doesn’t create a user profile, it is possible to register for the engine and then create a profile yourself.
 This way, you can receive customized ads, should you still want to, and remain private while browsing.
 Go to Qwant.

 - WolframAlpha offers expert knowledge for anyone looking for information about people, health, finance, music, movies, calculations, and more.
 It uses inbuilt algorithms, knowledge bases, and AI technology to deliver open knowledge on all these topics, but it never tracks what you’re searching for.
 Perfect if you want to compute data, research statistics, and find expert answers to all your questions.
 Go to WolframAlpha.